TrellixVulnTeam/swahilipython_SCMU/Doc/library/profile.rst

       exec(command, __main__.__dict__, __main__.__dict__)

-   and gathers profiling statistics from the execution.
+   and gathers profiling statistics kutoka the execution.
 If no file name is present, then this function automatically creates a :class:`~pstats.Stats` instance and prints a simple profiling report.
 If the sort value is specified, it is passed to this :class:`~pstats.Stats` instance to control how the